giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 If you have access to the Giant Swarm [web interface]({{< relref "/vintage/platform-overview/web-interface" >}}), the easiest way to get to Grafana is to click the **Monitoring** link in the top menu when logged in.

-In case you don't have access to the Giant Swarm web interface, you can ask your Giant Swarm support contact for the URL.
+In case you don't have access to the Giant Swarm web interface, you can ask your Giant Swarm support contact for the address.

-In case you want to construct the URL to the Grafana web application in your installation yourself, it follows the same pattern as the one for our web interface and many other services.
+In case you want to construct the address to the Grafana web application in your installation yourself, it follows the same pattern as the one for our web interface and many other services.

-For example, if your web interface URL is
+For example, if your web interface address is

     https://happa.g8s.example.westeurope.azure.gigantic.io/

-then simply replace `happa` with `grafana` to get to your Grafana URL:
+then simply replace `happa` with `grafana` to get to your Grafana address:

     https://grafana.g8s.example.westeurope.azure.gigantic.io/